 In 1958 Dr. Clarke became organist-choirmaster at Sydenham Street United Church, a position he held until 1999.
 He was also conductor 1958-77 of the Kingston Choral Society.
 He lectured 1959-69 at Queen’s Theological College and joined Queen’s University Music Department in 1964 to teach theory and other subjects.
 There he founded and conducted 1965-9 the Queen’s Chamber Players Ensemble.
 He was head 1981-88 of the department, and after it was renamed the Queen’s University School of Music in 1988, he served (1988-91) as director.

-Here are two of Fred’s anthems that were performed at the concert.
+Here are two of Dr. Clarke’s anthems that were performed at the concert.

 SSUC Choir sings “Lord of Our life”

 The Cantabile Youth Singers sing “The Angel Gabriel”